RaulGabG/Project-DatabaseFiremen/README.md

 - Language in spanish
 - Easy visualization
-- Allow anyone to upload, edit and delete information to the database
+- Allow anyone without database knowledge to upload, edit and delete information to the database
-- Easi access to information
+- Easy access to information
 - Possibility to download the information
 - Backup of digitized files (chosen cloud method)